 Founded by prophetic word in 1978, SOMA UK is an Anglican-focused mission agency that sends around 12 short-term Team Missions each year across the Anglican Communion, mainly to countries on the African and Indian continents.
-Recent missions include to RS Sudan, DR Congo, Pakistan, Kenya, Tanzania, Uganda, Rwanda, Australia, New Zealand, Southern Africa, South and North India, and Indonesia.
+Recent missions include to South Sudan, DR Congo, Kenya, Tanzania, Uganda, Rwanda, and Australia.

 Renewal for Mission

 SOMA within its Holy Spirit (Renewal) distinctive emerged as a fruit of the charismatic movement late last century.
 ‘Renewal’ refers to the relational process of personal, individual, corporate, intentional, proactive and continuing challenging encounter and relationship with the Holy Spirit.
 It is expressed in growing with the Spirit in grace, attentiveness, watching and listening, abiding, waiting, risk-taking, courage, dependency, guidance, equipping for ministry, calling to repentance and sanctification – ‘keeping in step with the Spirit’; ‘doing what we see the Father doing’.

 SOMA Call and Vision

 SOMA has a specific prophetic Call ‘to care for the nervous system of the Body of Christ’ – the prophetic word given to a gathering of bishops and others at a meeting adjacent to the 1978 Lambeth Conference.
 Its vision is embodied in the term ‘Renewal for Mission’, seeking Renewal of the Anglican Church worldwide and seeing dioceses thus Renewed becoming centres of transformational Mission.
 This Call will continue to draw SOMA to minister in areas of conflict and dysfunctional relationship; of disunity; of ethnic, tribal and racial tension; of brokenness and distress.